 The board of directors is elected to protect and preserve a broad scope of natural resources within the district.
-The Little Blue Natural Resource District is governed by a 17-member board of directors, locally elected from 8 sub-districts and one At-Large position.
+The Little Blue Natural Resources District is governed by a 17-member board of directors, locally elected from 8 sub-districts (see maps on p.
+8) and one At-Large position.